COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Coronavirus (COVID-19)

-The coronavirus disease (COVID-19) is caused by a virus.
-It is an illness that was first found in December 2019.
+COVID-19 is a disease caused by a type of coronavirus.
+This illness was first found in December 2019.
 It has since spread worldwide.

 Coronaviruses are a large group of viruses.
 They cause the common cold.
 They also cause more serious illnesses like Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
 COVID-19 is caused by a novel coronavirus.
 That means it's a new type that has not been seen in people before.

-Mild illness can be treated at home, but more serious illness needs to be treated in the hospital.
+Mild cases of COVID-19 can be treated at home.
+Serious cases need treatment in the hospital.
 Treatment may include medicines to reduce symptoms, plus breathing support such as oxygen therapy or a ventilator.
-Other treatments, such as antiviral medicines, may help people who have COVID-19.
+Some people may be placed on their belly to help their oxygen levels.

 Current as of: